Conduct in the Library

 Victims of or witnesses to crimes in the library should notify the nearest library staff member immediately.
 Library users bothered by disruptive behavior or harassment are also encouraged to notify the nearest library staff member for assistance.

 Soliciting is not permitted in the library.
-This policy extends to all areas of the library, including the restrooms.
+This policy extends to all areas of the library, including restrooms and exterior walls.